DingXiaoH/ResRep/README.md

 # ResRep

-(The paper is being processed on arxiv, and the link and bibtex here are just placeholders.
-I will update them tomorrow.)
-This repo contains the code for [Lossless CNN Channel Pruning via Gradient Resetting and Convolutional Re-parameterization](http://STILL_PROCESSING_ON_ARXIV).
+This repo contains the code for [Lossless CNN Channel Pruning via Gradient Resetting and Convolutional Re-parameterization](https://arxiv.org/abs/2007.03260).

 This demo will show you how to
 1. Reproduce 56.1% pruning ratio of ResNet-50 on ImageNet with 8 GPUs without accuracy drop.